 QNASL Side Effects

-Generic name: beclomethasone nasal
+Generic Name: beclomethasone nasal

 For the Consumer

-Applies to beclomethasone nasal: nasal spray
+Applies to beclomethasone nasal: nasal aerosol liquid, nasal aerosol powder, nasal spray

-sores in the nose that won't heal;
+- sores inside the nose

 For Healthcare Professionals

 Applies to beclomethasone nasal: nasal aerosol with adapter, nasal spray

 The most commonly reported side effects were epistaxis, nasal discomfort, throat irritation, and headache.[Ref]

 Postmarketing reports: Hypersensitivity reactions (including anaphylaxis, angioedema, rash, urticaria, and bronchospasm)[Ref]

 Common (1% to 10%): Epistaxis, nasal discomfort, sneezing attacks, nasal stuffiness, rhinorrhea